piuma-ts/schema/README.md

 In fact ArkType appears to generally perform poorly with invalid data, and as a result benchmarks can be constructed where ArkType is 100x _slower_ than Zod, rather than 30x times faster (as [the one mentioned above](https://www.reddit.com/r/node/comments/1k7jcb8/false_claim_by_arktype_that_it_is_100x_faster/)).

-It is worth pointing out that significant slowdowns, like the one in ArkType and to a lesser degree the one in Zod, present a potential attack vector, where an attacker can use invalid data to adversely affect the performance characteristics of an application in a significant way.
+It is worth pointing out that significant slowdowns, like the one in ArkType and to a lesser degree the one in Zod, present a potential attack vector, where an attacker can funnel invalid data into a validating endpoint to adversely affect the performance characteristics of an application in a significant way.

 # Non-Goals